-EVALUATIONS AND FOLLOW UP If approved, the code updates would be published on relevant City websites and shared with relevant departments and animal shelters.
+EVALUATIONS AND FOLLOW UP

+If approved, the code updates would be published on relevant City websites and shared with relevant departments and animal shelters.
 Tax and License also intends to reach out to additional local veterinarians to promote partnerships for animal licensing to expand the number of pets that are licensed in Tacoma.
-The new license fees will have a delayed effectiveness until August 1, 2025, giving the community time get their pet licensed for the first year at the lower rate.
-The City Manager should also provide an annual update to the City Council in the City Manager's Weekly Report about the number of pig licenses issued by the City, as well as the number of cat and dog licenses issued by the City, with a particular focus on decreases in unaltered animal licenses.
+The new license fees will have a delayed effectiveness until September 1, 2025, giving the community time get their pet licensed for the first year at the current lower rate.
+The City Manager should also provide an annual update to the City Council in the City Manager's Weekly Report about the number of all animal licenses issued by the City, with a particular focus on trends in new licenses and unaltered animal licenses.
 The City Manager should also include the annual number of animals that are spayed or neutered when impounded for the first time.

+SPONSOR RECOMMENDATION

-SPONSOR RECOMMENDATION Sponsors recommend advancing this ordinance proposal.
+Sponsors recommend approving this ordinance.

+FISCAL IMPACT

-FISCAL IMPACT Several of the suggested updates to the code outlined in Exhibit A include increases to our license fees and civil penalties, potentially generating modest increased revenue amounts for the General Fund, especially if paired with efforts to increase animal licensing outreach with local veterinarians.
+Several of the suggested updates to the code outlined in Exhibit A include increases to our license fees and civil penalties, potentially generating modest increased revenue amounts for the General Fund, especially if paired with efforts to increase animal licensing outreach with local veterinarians.
 Increasing unaltered animal licensing fees may result in some decrease in unaltered licensing, although Tax and License estimates that overall revenue from increased fees would still increase by more than \$130,000.
-If you have a question related to this Council Consideration Request, please contact Christina Caan, Policy Analyst, at (253) 219-0679 (phone) or ccaan@citvoftacoma.org.
-SUBMITTED FOR COUNCIL CONSIDERATION BY: